-Marla Friedman's portraiture in painting and three dimensional sculpture cast in bronze is represented by Hollis Taggart in New York City.
+Marla Friedman's portraiture, encompassing both painting and three-dimensional bronze sculpture, is represented by Hollis Taggart in New York City.

 Alan Artner, Chicago Tribune art critic, states of her one woman retrospective at Hollis Taggart Galleries Chicago, ‘Friedman Show Evinces Portraiture Elegance..... [ Her paintings ] present the artist’s strong technique with admirable, even beguiling, clarity.'